 The answer lies in the update procedure.
-If you install a software using a DEB package, there is no guarantee that the installed software will be updated to a newer version when you run sudo apt update && sudo apt upgrade.
+If you install software using a DEB package, there is no guarantee that the installed software will be updated to a newer version when you run sudo apt update && sudo apt upgrade.

 It’s because the apt upgrade procedure relies on the sources.list.
-If there is no entry for a software, it doesn’t get the update via the standard software updater.
+If there is no entry for software, it doesn’t get the update via the standard software updater.

 So does it mean software installed using DEB never gets an update?
 No, not really.
 It depends on how the package was created.

-Some developers automatically add an entry to the sources.list and then it is updated like a regular software.
+Some developers automatically add an entry to the sources.list and then it is updated like regular software.
 Google Chrome is one such example.

-Some software would notify you of availability of a new version when you try to run it.
+Some software would notify you of the availability of a new version when you try to run it.
 You’ll have to download the new DEB package and run it again to update the current software to a newer version.
 Oracle Virtual Box is an example in this case.

 For the rest of the DEB packages, you’ll have to manually look for an update and this is not convenient, especially if your software is meant for beta testers.
 You need to add more updates frequently.
 This is where PPA come to the rescue.

-Offical PPA vs unofficial PPA
+Official PPA vs unofficial PPA

 You may also hear the term official PPA or unofficial PPA.
 What’s the difference?

 When developers create PPA for their software, it is called the official PPA.
-Quite obviously because it is coming from none other than the project developers.
+Quite obviously, because it is coming from none other than the project developers.